thecodeteam/scaleio-framework/.docs/developer-guide/project-guidelines.md

 [golint](https://github.com/golang/lint) | A golang linter
 [govet](https://golang.org/cmd/vet/) | A golang source optimization tool [gocyclo](https://github.com/fzipp/gocyclo) | A golang cyclomatic complexity detection tool.
 No function should have a score above 0.15

+It [Visual Studio Code](https://code.visualstudio.com/) is your IDE of choice, install the [go-plus](https://atom.io/packages/go-plus) package, and it will execute all of the tools above less gocyclo upon saving a file.

 If [Atom](https://atom.io/) is your IDE of choice, install the [go-plus](https://atom.io/packages/go-plus) package, and it will execute all of